 Snowbound vs Sherwin Williams Extra White

-Extra White is actually a green white.
-It is most similar to my favorite Benjamin Moore white, Chantilly Lace.
+Extra White is actually a green-based white and it comes across quite cool.
+It is more similar to my favorite Benjamin Moore white Chantilly Lace, than it is to Snowbound.

-Extra White is also less saturated and lighter than Snowbound.
-A true neutral white.
+Extra White is less saturated and a little lighter than Snowbound.
+It is a true white and doesn’t have the same softness that Snowbound does.

 Sherwin Williams Snowbound vs Benjamin Moore Swiss Coffee

 Not the Swiss Coffee you were looking for?
-Check out more here: Swiss Coffee Paint Colors Reviewed (Are They All the Same?)
+Check out more here: Swiss Coffee Paint Colors Compared (Are They All the Same?)

 Swiss Coffee is the exact same lightness as Snowbound, but it is more yellow and more saturated.
 The result is that it looks like a very creamy white, where Snowbound is more neutral/gray.

-I’m still clinging to the warmer grays, so Swiss Coffee is far too yellow for my taste, but it is definitely a favorite amongst designers.
+I’m still clinging to the warmer grays, so Swiss Coffee is a bit too yellow for my taste, but it is definitely a favorite amongst designers.

 The Snowbound Summary